Afghan peace bid stumbles on Kabul-Taliban protocol row

 The source familiar with the matter said: "The Taliban have to understand that this office isn't an embassy and they are not representing a country."

-The dispute over the Taliban office after months of behind-the-scenes diplomacy to restart the peace talks underscored the tensions between Karzai and the Taliban, who have been waging an insurgency to overthrow his government and oust foreign troops.
+The dispute over the Taliban office after months of behind-the-scenes diplomacy to restart the peace talks underscored what U.S. officials say is a void of trust between Karzai and the Taliban, who have been waging an insurgency to overthrow his government and oust foreign troops.

-Fighting continued in the war-damaged nation.
-Four U.S. soldiers were killed in a rocket attack on the heavily fortified Bagram base near Kabul late on Tuesday.
+Fighting continued in the war-ravaged nation.
+Four U.S. soldiers were killed in a rocket attack on the heavily fortified Bagram base near Kabul late on Tuesday, international military officials said.

+U.S. and Afghan officials said U.S. Secretary of State John Kerry spoke with Karzai on Tuesday night and again on Wednesday morning in an effort to defuse the controversy.

-Underlining the importance of the peace process to Washington, the State Department said Kerry would travel to Doha for meetings with senior Qatari officials on Friday and Saturday.
+Underlining the importance of the process to the United States, the State Department said Kerry would travel to Doha for meetings with senior Qatari officials on Friday and Saturday.
 But U.S. officials said he would not meet with Taliban representatives.
-(Additional reporting by Yara Bayoumy in Dubai, Miriam Arghandiwal, Jeff Mason and Roberta Rampton in Berlin, Phil Stewart in Washington, and Frank Jack Daniel, Mahreen Zahra-Malik and matthew Green in Islamabad; writing by William Maclean; editing by Philippa Fletcher)
+(Additional reporting by Yara Bayoumy in Dubai, Miriam Arghandiwal, Jeff Mason and Roberta Rampton in Berlin and Phil Stewart in Washington; writing by William Maclean; editing by Philippa Fletcher)